rulaone/DS3231/README.md

 # Introduction

 This project which is done by connecting the raspberry pi to a ds3231 rtc which give you the date and time.
 Using the following instruction from buying the parts that is needed to have, how long it will take to finish each part,how you can setup the connection, what you need to know about  the power up and unit testing.
 Most of the work was done in the lab, but you can work on it at home, to set your raspbian you can visite this website [raspbian](https://www.raspberrypi.org/downloads/raspbian/) and follow the instruction for the installation [installation](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-Using Vnc which will help you to connect your raspberry pi[VNC](https://www.realvnc.com/en/connect/download/viewer/) and follow this instructiion[Vnc](https://www.youtube.com/watch?v=5UvPIEnSM_A).
+Using Vnc which will help you to connect your raspberry pi[VNC](https://www.realvnc.com/en/connect/download/viewer/) and follow this instructiion[Vnc](https://www.youtube.com/watch?v=5UvPIEnSM_A), also the Wind32 disk imager [Win32](https://sourceforge.net/projects/win32diskimager/) and for more infromation about win32 [Win32 info](https://sourceforge.net/projects/win32diskimager/).

 # Bill of Materials and Budget